 What's Muscle Memory?

-As you can probably imagine, to become a musician, you develop very specific muscle memory, which in fact has very little to do with memory being stored within muscles.
-Instead, it's a feedback loop between the brain and muscles, in a class of memory called Procedural Memory.
-P.M. is the sort of memory that allows us to perform actions without think about them consciously.
+As you can probably imagine, to become a musician, you develop very specific muscle memory, which in fact has very little to do with memory being stored within muscles themselves.
+Instead, it's a feedback loop between the brain, the many neurons of the body (mechanoreceptors, proprioceptors, and more!), and muscles, in a class of memory called Procedural Memory (or motor learning).
+P.M. is the sort of memory that allows us to perform actions without thinking about them consciously.

 ex.
 You had to think a lot about tying your shoe twenty years ago, but you probably never think about it now.
 You revamped your bow hold/setup/embouchure in college, and thought a lot about maintaining those changes as you play.
 Now, it's second nature.